A Sensitivity Analysis Methodology for Rule-Based Stochastic Chemical Systems: Methodology

 where $M$ denotes the total number of sampled points.

-This measure represents the average absolute rate of change of $\bar{f}(\mathbf{x})$ with respect to the $j$th variable.
-It is intended to provide a quantitative assessment of the observable's sensitivity to a given variable based on the approximated gradients.
+This measure represents the average absolute rate of change of $\bar{f}(\mathbf{x})$ with respect to the $j$th variable across the sampled parameter space.
+It provides a quantitative assessment of the observable's sensitivity to a given variable based on the approximated gradients.